 The process of making Oolong tea is unique and hence the overall properties are different from black and green tea.
-To prepare oolong tea the plant needs to be withered under strong sun and then goes for oxidation before curling and twisting.
+To prepare oolong tea the plant needs to be withered under the strong sun and then goes for oxidation before curling and twisting.
 Hence, Oolong tea is only partially oxidized.

 How does Oolong tea promote weight loss?

 One might wonder what is so unique about Oolong tea that makes it useful for weight management.
 The answers lie in the overall composition of oolong tea and the various useful compounds present in it.